|Nutritional Guidelines (per serving)|

 - Red pepper flakes (to taste)

-Slice the chicken breast or tofu into bite-size pieces and put it in a bowl.
-Combine the stir-fry sauce ingredients in a cup or bowl and drizzle two tablespoons over the chicken or tofu.
-Toss the chicken or tofu cubes to evenly distribute the sauce and set the bowl in the refrigerator to marinate until you start to cook.
+Slice the chicken breast or cut the tofu into bite-size pieces and put in a bowl.
+Combine the stir-fry sauce ingredients in a cup or bowl and drizzle 2 tablespoons over the chicken or tofu.
+Toss the chicken or tofu to evenly distribute the sauce and set the bowl in the refrigerator to marinate until you start to cook.

 Bring a large pot of water to boil and add the noodles, stirring to separate them.
 Cook them for 5 to 7 minutes or until they turn transparent and soft enough to eat (rice noodles should be cooked al dente).
 Drain the noodles and rinse them with cold water.
 Drizzle 1/2 teaspoon vegetable oil over the noodles and toss well to keep them from sticking.